Anomalous and normal dislocation modes in Floquet topological insulators

-In the medium and low frequency regime, when the drive frequency is comparable to the bandwidth of the static system, the adjacent Floquet zones get even more strongly coupled, which in turn gives rise to Floquet insulators, with no analogues in the static system.
+{\bf Medium and low frequency regimes}.~In the medium and low frequency regime, when the drive frequency is comparable to the bandwidth of the static system, the adjacent Floquet zones get even strongly coupled, which in turn gives rise to FTIs with no analogues in the static system.
 For example, in this regime we find FTIs with $C=\pm 2$ [Fig.~\ref{fig:phasediagram}].
 The appearances of these two phases and the corresponding Chern number can be appreciated from their edge modes.
 The FTI with $C=2$ features edge modes at $k_x=\pi$ and $0$ at the Floquet ZC and ZB [Fig.~\ref{fig:mediumfreqC2m2}(a)], respectively, yielding $C_{\rm ZC}=+1$ and $C_{\rm ZB}=-1$, and therefore $C=C_{\rm ZC}-C_{\rm ZB}=2$.
-Concomitantly, this phase only supports normal dislocation modes with $\mu \approx 0$ [Fig.~\ref{fig:mediumfreqC2m2}(c) and (e)], as the finite momentum Floquet-Bloch band inversion occurs only at the Floquet ZC.
+Concomitantly, this phase only supports normal dislocation modes with $\mu \approx 0$ [Figs.~\ref{fig:mediumfreqC2m2}(c),~\ref{fig:mediumfreqC2m2}(e)], as the finite momentum Floquet-Bloch band inversion occurs only at the Floquet ZC.
 On the other hand, FTI with $C=-2$ features edge modes at $k_x=0$ and $\pi$ at the Floquet ZC and ZB, respectively, and thereby yielding $C_{\rm ZC}=-1$ and $C_{\rm ZB}=+1$ [see Fig.~\ref{fig:mediumfreqC2m2}(b)].
-As a result of the finite momentum band inversion only at the Floquet ZB, this phase supports anomalous dislocation modes at quasienergies $\mu=\pm \omega/2$ [Fig.~\ref{fig:mediumfreqC2m2}(d),(f)], also in agreement with the ${\bf K} \cdot {\bf b}$ rule.
+As a result of the finite momentum band inversion only at the Floquet ZB, this phase supports anomalous dislocation modes at quasienergies $\mu=\pm \omega/2$ [Fig.~\ref{fig:mediumfreqC2m2}(d),~\ref{fig:mediumfreqC2m2}(f)], also in agreement with the ${\bf K} \cdot {\bf b}$ rule.
 Therefore, the FTIs with the Chern number $C=+2$ and $-2$ become translationally active at the Floquet ZC and ZB, respectively.